This award-winning baker never slows down

 Channon Hodge/CNN

-She fell in love with pastry while working at Gary Denko, filling in when the pastry chef left and eventually taking over that job during her eight years there.
+She fell in love with pastry while working at Gary Danko, filling in when the pastry chef left and eventually taking over that job during her eight years there.

 Then she practiced her craft in Europe for a couple years, always knowing she would eventually open b.
 Patisserie in her beloved hometown -- which she did with Suas in February 2013.